ZHAW-Infosec-Research-Group/DIMBA/README.md

 # DIBA
 ## What is DIBA?
-At the core DIBA is a vulnerable Banking App that was designed to provide a realistic training ground for Android Penetration Testing.
-There are already a number of other intentionally vulnerable Android App projects out there (eg. [DIVA](https://github.com/payatu/diva-android) or [InsecureBankV2](https://github.com/dineshshetty/Android-InsecureBankv2)), however either they are no longer maintained or they are not up to date with the current Android Design Guidelines.
+At the core DIBA, is a vulnerable Banking App that was designed to provide a realistic training ground for Android Penetration Testing.
+There are also other intentionally vulnerable Android App projects out there (eg. [DIVA](https://github.com/payatu/diva-android) or [InsecureBankV2](https://github.com/dineshshetty/Android-InsecureBankv2)), however either they are no longer maintained or they are not up to date with the current Android Design Guidelines.

 ## Features
 This project is split into two parts.
 The first part is the Banking App itself which provides the following features: